modmore/redactor-plugins/README.md

 Use CTRL+F to trigger a simple Find and Replace&nbsp;tool.

+Set `replacerButton` to true to add a button to the toolbar.

 ### speek
 In supported browsers, adds a toolbar button which reads editor content&nbsp;aloud.